Poisoning

 Burns to the Eye

-The poison control centre will be able to help you quickly if you have the following information ready:
+The poison control centre will be able to help you quickly if you have this information ready:

 • Your name and phone number